estruyf/blog-content/content/posts/2024-03-25-using-dev-proxy-in-your-github-actions-workflow-on-ubuntu.md

 {{< caption-new "/uploads/2024/03/devproxy-with-trusted-root-certificate.webp" "Test Dev Proxy on GitHub Actions"  "data:image/jpeg;base64,UklGRnQAAABXRUJQVlA4WAoAAAAQAAAACQAABgAAQUxQSCQAAAABH6CQbQTIn3L3eNxpREScFWoCIGEY3vTPAD3NENH/WEPcvwZWUDggKgAAAPABAJ0BKgoABwABQCYlnALsAQN9qaGwgAD+/tQofIXyVWeusWS/egAAAA==" "900" >}}

 With this setup, you can use the Dev Proxy in your GitHub Actions workflow on a Ubuntu runner.
-These steps allow you to use the Dev Proxy with, for example, Playwright or any other tool to test your solutions.